-Survival Rates for Selected Adult Brain and Spinal Cord Tumors
+Survival Rates for Selected Adult Brain Tumors

 Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific type of tumor, but they can’t predict what will happen in any particular person’s case.
 These statistics can be confusing and may lead you to have more questions.
 Your doctor is familiar with your situation; ask how these numbers may apply to you.